salahnomad/salahnomad.github.io/content/ai-future/chatgpt-darija-journey/index.md

 ---
-title: "Can ChatGPT Understand My Northern Moroccan Dialect?
-When AI Meets Al-Andalus"
+# --- SEO & Metadata ---
-date: 2025-06-24T23:00:00+02:00
+title: "🧩 When Algorithms Meet Al-Andalus: Can AI Truly Grasp a Language Shaped by Mediterranean Whispers?"
-lastmod: 2025-10-11
+date: 2025-10-16T08:00:00-04:00
 draft: false
-description: "I tested ChatGPT on my Jbala-Andalusian dialect—a language shaped by olive groves, Spanish tides, and Mediterranean whispers.
-The hilarious and profound results reveal what AI can never truly translate about our cultural soul."
+description: "A Jbala-born nomad tests ChatGPT's limits with a dialect forged by olive groves and Spanish tides, revealing why human language carries soul that algorithms can't translate."
-categories: ["AI and The Future"]
+categories: ["AI & The Future"]
 tags:
   - "ai-and-language"
   - "cultural-nuance"